collabyte/certificate-generator/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Installation
+## Installation and Usage

 1. Clone the repository.
 2. Install the dependencies using `npm install`.

-## Usage

-1. Make sure you have [node](https://nodejs.org/en/download/current) installed.
-2. Keep the template certificate in root dir named `template.pdf`.
-3. Run the application using `npm run code`.
+3. Run the application using `npm run dev`.

 Note: The positions of text are hardcoded so you might need to experiment before generating in batch.